farhnkrnapratma/tuxfetch/README.md

 There are two `make` command options for uninstalling Tuxfetch:

-1. `uninstall` :: Uninstall Tuxfetch.
+1. `uninstall` uninstall Tuxfetch but keep the configuration file.
-2. `clean-uninstall` :: Uninstall Tuxfetch and remove the configuration file.
+2. `clean-uninstall` uninstall Tuxfetch and remove the configuration file.

 #### With `tuxfetch` command

 If Tuxfetch is already installed, there are two `tuxfetch` command options for uninstalling Tuxfetch:

-1. `--uninstall|-un` :: Equivalent to the `make uninstall` command.
+1. `--uninstall | -un` equivalent to `make uninstall` command.
-2. `--clean-uninstall|-cun` :: Equivalent to the `make clean-uninstall` command.
+2. `--clean-uninstall | -cun` equivalent to `make clean-uninstall` command.

 ### Why is there a `clean-*` option?